-Weblate automatically remembers the SSH host keys on first access and remembers them for further use.
+Weblate automatically stores the SSH host keys on first access and remembers them for further use.

-In case you want to verify them before connecting to the repository, verify the SSH host keys of the servers you are going to access in Add host key, from the same section of the admin interface.
+In case you want to verify the key fingerprint before connecting to the repository, add the SSH host keys of the servers you are going to access in Add host key, from the same section of the admin interface.
 Enter the hostname you are going to access (e.g. gitlab.com), and press Submit.
 Verify its fingerprint matches the server you added.

-They are shown in the confirmation message:
+The added keys with fingerprints are shown in the confirmation message: